It's an appealing income play to consider WeWork Inc. (WE) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 22 when MATHRANI SANDEEP bought 23,500 shares for $4.25 per share.
 The transaction valued at 99,875 led to the insider holds 2,359,284 shares of the business.

 Fernandez Andre J bought 40,000 shares of WE for $200,500 on Aug 10.
 The Chief Financial Officer now owns 454,938 shares after completing the transaction at $5.01 per share.
 On Aug 10, another insider, MATHRANI SANDEEP, who serves as the Chief Executive Officer of the company, bought 50,000 shares for $4.98 each.
 As a result, the insider paid 248,995 and bolstered with 2,335,784 shares of the company.